Rigidity of high dimensional graph manifolds: Examples not supporting any locally CAT(0) metric

 As a consequence, $M$ cannot support any locally CAT(0) metric: in fact, due to Milnor-Svarc Lemma and the Flat Torus Theorem (see \emph{e.g.}~\cite[pg.
 475]{bri}), if a compact manifold $M$ supports a locally CAT(0) metric and $H<\pi_1 (M)$ is isomorphic to $\mZ^r$ for some $r\geq 1$, then $H$ is necessarily quasi-isometrically embedded in $\pi_1 (M)$. \end{proof}

-We can exploit Proposition~\ref{notqi} to prove a portion of Theorem~\ref{existence:thm} in any dimension $n\geq 5$ (the case $n=4$ will be dealt with in Chapter~\ref{construction2:sec}).
-Indeed, it is a well-known folk result that for every $n\geq 3$, there exists a cusped hyperbolic $n$-manifold with at least two cusps, and whose cusps are all toric.
-By taking finite covers, we can then obtain infinitely many such manifolds.
-McReynolds has informed the authors that a detailed proof of this folk result will be included in his forthcoming paper with Reid and Stover \cite{MRS}, where they will moreover show that in each dimension, such manifolds fall into infinitely many distinct commensurability classes.
-Applying Proposition~\ref{notqi}, we immediately deduce:
+We can exploit Proposition~\ref{notqi} to prove a portion of Theorem~\ref{existence:thm} in any dimension $n\geq 4$.
+Indeed, for every $n\geq 3$, there exists a cusped hyperbolic $n$-manifold with at least two cusps, and whose cusps are all toric (in fact, such manifolds fall into infinitely many distinct commensurability classes, see \cite{MRS}).
+Applying Proposition~\ref{notqi} and the rigidity results proved in Chapters~\ref{pieces-iso:sec} and~\ref{smoothrig:sec}, we immediately deduce: